Office of External Relations

 She has been active with the Palo Alto Unified School District serving various roles ranging from PTA president, committee member of search and academic committees, to her 11-year run as a room parent.
 In 2007, she (along with four other team members) received an Honorary Service Award from the Palo Alto Council of PTAs for work on a benchmarking study comparing PAUSD to similar districts across the country.

 She lives in Palo Alto and has two grown children, Ryan and Ana, and a loveable large Goldendoodle named Scraps.
 Erina recently joined the pickleball craze, loves puzzles, hitting the driving range at Half Moon Bay, reading and traveling.

 Megan Swezey Fogarty

-BioMegan serves as Associate Vice President for Community Engagement, working to provide more purposeful engagement between Stanford and the external communities with which the university interacts.
-She is part of the Office of External Relations.
+BioMegan serves as Senior Associate Vice President for Community Engagement, working to provide more purposeful engagement between Stanford and the external communities with which the university interacts.
+Her office is part of the Office of External Relations.